 In fact, it is so simple to prepare that even a child can make it.
 Mixing and microwaving are the only "skills" required here.

-So enjoy– not only for the holidays, but why not the whole year round?!
+Got it?
+So enjoy-- not only for the holidays, but why not the whole year round?!

 TO PIN AND ENJOY!

 - ¾ teaspoon salt (or a bit more if desired)

 - 2 Tablespoons unsalted butter

 - 1 cup heavy whipping cream or half-and-half

 - 1 ½ cups shredded cheddar cheese (if using half-and-half add ½ additional cup of cheese)